 Self-study course-approval process:

-2. Submit a table of contents with its word count.
+2. Submit a table of contents with its word count for each chapter, section or module.
 If the course includes a request for ethics credit, also provide the word count for the ethics content,

 3. Submit course-study materials,

-4. Submit a copy of the required course final exam, and
+7. Submit a copy of the required course final exam.

-5. Requests for approval of a CE course must be submitted to the commissioner at least 20 days before the first date the course is offered for credit.
-Course credit will not apply to any course offered less than 20 days from the date the application was received by the OIC.
+8. Requests for approval of a CE course must be submitted to the commissioner at least 20 days before the first date the course is offered for credit.
+Course credit will not apply to any course offered prior to the effective date of the course.

 Self-study course credit